aibasel-teaching/krummstab/README.md

 writing, which is explained next.

 While writing the feedback, you can keep track of the points the teams get in the file `points_*.json`.
-In the case of plagiarism, write `Plagiarism` in the place for the points.
+In the case of plagiarism, write `Plagiarism` in place of the number of points, i.e., in the field for the offending sheet in case of `"points_per": "sheet"` and in the field for the offending exercise in case of `points_per": "exercise"`.

 ### mark
+> [!NOTE]
+> `mark` is not a mandatory step in the workflow and exists only to avoid having
+> to manually open submitted PDFs.
+You can directly move on to `collect` if this
+> is not useful to you.

 This command allows you to mark all submissions at once with a specific program such as Xournal++.
 It opens all relevant PDF feedback files or `.xopp` files one after the other with the program that you can specify with the config